 top of page

 Born in London and then raised in Nigeria and Australia, Okongwu currently lives and works in Rome.
-He received a BA in Visual Art from Monash University and a Graduate Diploma in Fine Art from the University of Melbourne.
+He received a BA in Visual Art from Monash University, Melbourne, and a Graduate Diploma in Fine Art (Painting) from the University of Melbourne.
 His work has been exhibited at prominent international institutions including the Schlossmuseum, Linz, Austria (2020), the American Academy in Rome (2015), the Museo Nazionale di Capodimonte, Naples (2014), and the MACRO Museum of Contemporary Art, Rome (2013).
-His work is featured in the recently released ‘100 Sculptors of Tomorrow’ published by Thames and Hudson, and 'Graphite Interdisciplinary Arts Journal' published by the Hammer Museum, Los Angeles.
+Okongwu’s work is held in the permanent collections of the the Palmer Museum of Art, Pennsylvania, USA, and the Landesmuseum, Linz, Austria.
+His practice is further celebrated in various publications including ‘100 Sculptors of Tomorrow’ (Thames & Hudson) and ‘Graphite Interdisciplinary Arts Journal’ (Hammer Museum, Los Angeles).

 bottom of page